Riehle.net

 Riehle Y-Haplogroups

-Photos reflect a
+Photos show men of a

-Y-DNA lineage
+Y-DNA lineage born

-We are attempting to get a better sense for the genetic ancestry and the commonality or diversity of the various Riehle lines.
 While autosomal DNA (atDNA) dilutes over a limited number of generations, Y-DNA and mt-DNA remain distinctive over hundreds of generations.
 Many of us attempt to track our mtDNA as well as Y-DNA back as far as we can, but since this site is focused on a specific surname and since surnames in our culture have generally been passed from father to son along with the Y chromosome, tracking Y-haplogroups among Family Segments has relevance to the focus of this website.

 We all understand of course that not all Riehle Y-DNA will be the same.
 Surnames only came into common use in Germany in the later middle ages and came from many sources including place names, references to a parent’s given name, occupations, accomplishments, offices held, physical appearance, etc. Moreover in Germany surnames only became firmly and legally hereditary in the 19th century, so prior to that time a man might assume a surname similar to others in use if it seemed a good fit, or those around him might reference him with a descriptive name, assigning it to his children in subsequent church records.